OUR EXECUTIVE BOARD MEMBERS

 Fern became a member of KVHS in 2019 and with her managerial experience with the Kitimat branch of the Royal Bank of Canada has been a great asset to the organization.
 She was elected President of the Society for the first time in 2022, and entered her second term as President in 2023.
 She stated, “It has been most rewarding and educational to work on the Kitimat Dementia Home Pilot Project alongside the diverse, talented and tenacious team of directors and members of the Society and I am continuously amazed at the generosity of our community.”

-Margaret Sanou – Secretary
+Margaret Sanou – Vice-President

 Margaret left the hustle and bustle of the lower mainland and moved to Kitimat in 1989.
 After living in Kitimat for 30+ years, she appreciates the benefits of living in such a friendly small town and being surrounded by nature.
 Since retiring from teaching in 2005, Margaret has volunteered with a number of organizations.
 She has been involved with the Kitimat Valley Housing Society (KVHS) since 2017, both as a member and as a director.
 Several of her family members have experienced dementia, including her mother.
 She is aware of the tremendous need we have in Kitimat and Kitamaat Village for dementia care and believes that KVHS has an important role to play in making this much needed care available.